ZahraBaig166/Book-CRUD-Laravel-/README.md

 A simple book store management application built with Laravel.
 This app allows users to manage books, including adding, editing, and deleting book entries, with a user-friendly interface.

 ## Features
-- Add new books to the store
+- Add new books to the store with validation
 - display of all available books
 - Edit existing book details
 - Delete books from the inventory